juanluispaz/ts-sql-query/docs/queries/aggregate-as-object-array.md

 }>
 ```

+**Notes**:

+- You can project optional values in objects as always-required properties that allow null calling `projectingOptionalValuesAsNullable()` immediately after `select(...)`.
-**Note**: The `forUseAsInlineAggregatedArrayValue` method takes care of wrapping the inline query in another query (when it is required) to ensure clauses like `order by` works as expected.
+- The `forUseAsInlineAggregatedArrayValue` method takes care of wrapping the inline query in another query (when it is required) to ensure clauses like `order by` works as expected.

 ## Queries as an inline array of values